CloudReactor/cloudreactor-aws-setup-wizard/README.md

 To allow this wizard to create AWS resources for you, it needs an AWS access key.
 The access key needs to be associated with a user that has the following permissions to:
-* Upload CloudFormation stack
+* Upload CloudFormation stacks
 * Create IAM Roles
-* List ECS clusters, VPCs, subnets, and security groups
+* List ECS clusters, VPCs, subnets, NAT gateways, Elastic IPs, and security groups
 * Create ECS clusters (if using the wizard to create an ECS cluster)
 * Create VPCs, subnets, internet gateways, and security groups (if using the wizard to create a VPC)